techbone/expert-system-on-medical-diagnosis/README.md

-# Medical Diagnosis Expert System
+# Medical Diagnosis Expert System.

 Welcome to the Medical Diagnosis Expert System!This system is designed to diagnose diseases based on user-input symptoms of the disease.